telerik/ajax-docs/controls/asyncupload/server-side-programming/overview.md

 | **InputStream** |System.IO.Stream|Gets a Stream object which points to the uploaded file to prepare for reading the contents of the file.
 The property is available only in RadAsyncUpload control when FileApi module is used.|
 | **LastModifiedDate** |DateTime|Gets the last modified date of the uploaded file.
 The property is available only in RadAsyncUpload control when FileApi module is used.|

 ## Methods of the UploadedFiles Collection

->caption

 | Name | Description |
 | ------ | ------ |